sagittandy/rusaperms/README.md

 * Click "Generate Report"
 * Save the report in data/permroutereport.csv

+Like this: ![Image of form at rusa.org] (https://github.com/sagittandy/rusaperms/blob/master/v2/graphics/RUSA_form.png)

 build.sh generates files in html folder; upload those files to whatever server you are using.